 Figure 4 Figure 5 Figure 6 Figure 7

 The bulbar part of urethra is created by joining the flap harvested from anterior vaginal wall and remaining part of divided urethral plate.

-Additional urethral reconstruction is done using buccal mucosa graft and vascularized genital skin flaps.
+Additional urethral reconstruction is performed using buccal mucosa graft and vascularized genital skin flaps.
 The buccal mucosa graft is harvested from the inner cheek using a standard technique.
 The length of the graft depends on the distance between the tip of the glans and the urethral meatus.
-The donor site is closed with a running suture.
 Then, graft is fixed and quilted to the corporeal bodies starting from the advanced urethral meatus to the tip of the glans.
 In this way, half of the urethra covering corporal bodies is created.